unil-lettres/dilps-tiresias/README.md

 1. Set up a nginx virtual host to point to `htdocs/` directory and to include `configuration/nginx.conf`
 2. Create a database in MariaDB named "dilps"
 3. Configure database in `config/autoload/local.php` (see example `config/autoload/local.php.dist`)
-4. Copy & rename the example.env file to .env (`cp env.example .env`).
+4. Copy & rename the example.env file to .env (`cp example.env .env`).
 Replace the values if needed.
 5. Finally, build the app:

 ```sh